CodeHunt101/prince-theatre/README.md

 - The tests from _Jest_ can be more robust: at this point, these can test the essential information that should be rendered to the front-end.

-- So far, the _RSpec_ test to compare prices won't scale: if more movies are added, it will still test correctly, but it won't if there is a new endpoint.
+- The _RSpec_ test to determine the cheapest prices could test all movies in one go: at this point, it can accept multiple endpoints (more than the two already provided), but it can do so as long as a single movie index is given.

 - Add a sort and filtering feature: by adding this feature, the user experience will improve as users won't have to look at every page to find the movie they're looking for.